Law training contract vacancies

 Top skills to get a job in law

-Aspiring trainee solicitors need to convince graduate recruiters that they have a consistently good academic background for law along with these necessary skills and qualities:
+Aspiring trainee solicitors need to convince graduate recruiters in their covering letters and applications that they have a consistently good academic background for law along with these necessary skills and qualities:

 - Communication skills.
 You'll spend your days communicating with clients and other lawyers – by email, letter, conference call and on the phone.
 For litigation lawyers, add presenting in court to that list.
 Recruiters will look for evidence of strong communication skills in your application, at interview and on work experience.
 You may be worried about communicating your insights into Brexit and its effect on the legal profession during training contract interviews, and on vacation schemes and open days.
 If so, use our special Brexit feature full of predictions from TARGETjobs Law contributors to gain some confidence.